An overview of applying for a business innovation grant, including funding rules, categories and participation levels.

 - evidence of effective collaboration

-- the lead partner of the project must be a grant recipient
+- the lead partner of the project and at least one other partner must be a grant recipient

 This would mean that no single partner has more than 70% of the eligible costs.
 We would also expect to see the workings of the collaboration that you have described in the application.

 Information security and confidentiality

-For submissions via the document-based application process, Innovate UK uses secure sites such as https for you to upload your application and appendices safely.
+For submissions through the document-based application process, Innovate UK uses secure sites such as https for you to upload your application and appendices safely.
 Secure sites enable information between your browser and our server to be encrypted and decrypted.

 Assessor confidentiality and potential conflicts of interest